 other serious problems, such as:

-Parents who have lost custody of their children may
+Parents who have lost custody of their children can sometimes

 regain it.
-Whether they do so depends on the severity of the abuse or neglect
+It depends on how bad the abuse or neglect